Where to Buy

 The Odyssey is the archetype of the journey narrative, establishing storytelling techniques such as in medias res that remain fundamental to literature and cinema.
 The word "odyssey" has entered virtually every language as a synonym for an epic voyage, and James Joyce's Ulysses stands as its most celebrated literary heir, reimagining Odysseus's wanderings in the streets of modern Dublin.

 The Odyssey recounts Odysseus's nostos, or homeward journey, from Troy, and its narrative techniques have been employed throughout Western literature for nearly three millennia.
 James Joyce's Ulysses (1922) and the Coen Brothers' film O Brother, Where Art Thou?
 (2000) are among the most notable modern reimaginings of its story.
-The poem has never gone out of print and remains a core text in humanities curricula everywhere.
+The poem has never gone out of print.

 Archaic Greece, c.
 750-700 BC